DormanLab/AmpliCI/README.md

 - `abun`: See the description of `scaled true abun` above for outfile `output_base_filename.out`.

 - `ll`: See the description of `reads ll` above for outfile `output_base_filename.out`.

-- `--nJC69` Disable JC69 model.
-By default, AmpliCI assume all sequences are generated from an ancestral sequence, which slightly increases the sensitivity for detecting closed haplotypes.
-[Use it when biological sequences are unrelated]

 An example to call function ```amplici_wfile()``` is provided in [example_wfile.c](https://github.com/DormanLab/AmpliCI/tree/master/example_wfile.c).
 You can compile the source file with the C library libamplici.a (in the ```src``` directory):